 Driving On Worn Tires

-Tires cost a bundle, so it’s no surprise that car owners try to squeeze the last bit of life out of theirs before dropping $700 on a new set.
+Tires cost a bundle, so it’s no surprise that car owners try to squeeze the last bit of life out of theirs before dropping hundreds on a new set.
 But running your tires down to the 2/32-in. legal limit (new tire tread is usually 10/32-in. to 11/32-in. deep) can cost you more in the long run.
 Low tread depth greatly increases your chances of getting into crash, and that can cost you big-time.
-(Here’s how to measure tread depth.)

 Independent tests conducted by tirerack.com, a large online tire seller, show that as tire tread wears below the 4/32-in. mark, traction decreases.
 That results in increased stopping distances along with increased hydroplaning on wet pavement.
 Stopping tests show a vehicle traveling at 70 MPH requires 100 more feet to stop with 2/32-in. tire tread than 4/32-in. tread.
 At high speeds, that extra stopping distance can mean the difference between life and death.

 But there are low-speed implications as well.
-Sliding into a curb with worn tires at just 20 MPH can cause around $1,500 in damage.
-You could file a claim with your insurance, but that will cost you at least a $500 deductible and count as an “at fault” accident.
+Sliding into a curb with worn tires at just 20 MPH can cause around thousands in damage.
+You could file a claim with your insurance, but that will cost you at least an expensive deductible and count as an “at fault” accident.
 Plus, you’ll still need new tires to avoid future accidents.
-Here’s how to maintain your tires for longer life.

 Driving Your Car When It’s Overheated